znwabudike/AndroidPhoneDatabase/README.md

 Written by Zachary Nwabudike
 ------------------------------
+UPDATE 10/20/14

+The code is broken right now.
+It looks like Google changed their list from HTML to a .pdf file.
+Working to get it resolved within the next few days.

+-ZN

 This Java utility gets the current list of all devices the support Android and inserts them into an SQLite3 database.